way2nizam/nizam/README.md

 # Hello

-I and Mohd Nizamuddin, currently learning web development and creaing beautiful projects.
+I and Nizam, currently learning web development and creaing beautiful projects.

 I am a self-taught learner.
 I love working with ReactJS and have created good projects with ReactJS like PhotoGram, Movie Recommender.
 I like the frontend more than the backend.
 I am currently working as a wordpress website designer.
 I like to work in an environment where I can learn and grow more.
 I am always excited to work with good people.
 Apart from all this, I also love to teach others.